ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2021.01.06.md

 - Friday tickets not being reviewed quickly enough, true for general tickets too.
 Reviews should take precedence over rework, especially towards end of sprint.
 - Suggestion to have Monday morning for reviews to save context switching between consecutive work days.
 Developers should at least self-assign tickets to be reviewed at this time.
 - Friday "sprint" went well and was enjoyed on the whole.
 Other ongoing tasks did get in the way of people taking on a specific Friday ticket.
-- Discussion about shorter sprints to concentrate on specific matters (c.f. mantid tidy-up week) "Technical Debt Sprint"?
+- Discussion about shorter sprints to concentrate on specific matters (c.f.
+Mantid tidy-up week) "Technical Debt Sprint"?
 Decided not realistic in cycle, but more likely in longer shutdowns.

 ## Additional Comments
 - Discussion on GitHub price plans followed main meeting